JoshuaW03628/Repository-1/_posts/2023-01-25-Blog_Review.md

 ### What would you or should you do to produce a better outcome?

-- Fix the software and refund people.
+- Fix the software and refund people in exchange for their computer that they had already purchased.

 # 5.4

+## Notes

+### Q, We have all experienced Crowdsourcing by using external data through API’s, namely RapidAPI.
+This data has influenced how we code and shown possibilities in obtaining and analyzing data.
+Discuss APIs you have used.

+- The only API I have come utilized is RapidAPI which I used last trimester in my Create Performance Task.

+### Q, We have all participated in code Crowdsourcing by using GitHub.
+Many of you have forked from the Teacher repository, or exchanged code with fellow students.
+Not only can we analyze GitHub code, but we can obtain profiles and history about the persons coding history.
+What is the biggest discovery you have found in GitHub?

+- In my opinion the greatest discovery I have found in github is forking a repository. this is a rather basic concept but It allows for me to create what I call a Test repository, this allows me to test my code without breaking the file.

+### Q, Kaggle datasets for code and science exploration.
+The avenue of data points us youtube or netflix channels.
+Analyzing crowd data helps us make decisions.
+Exam top 10 to 20.
+Did you see anything interesting?

+- Im not sure

+ ## Hacks

-## Q1, CompSci has 150 principles students.
+### Q1, CompSci has 150 principles students.
 Describe a crowdsource idea and how you might initiate it in our environment?

 - I call my idea "Student-Led Solutions to School Challenges."
 The idea is to encourage students to come up with innovative and practical solutions to common challenges faced in school, such as school safety, bullying, improving the school environment, etc; This crowdsource initiative can empower students to take an active role in improving Del Norte, while also developing critical skills such as problem-solving, collaboration, and leadership.

 - We could do this by;
 Provide training and resources to help students understand the crowdsource process, including how to develop and present their ideas effectively, Then create an online platform where students can submit their ideas, comment, and vote on each other's submissions.

-## Q2, What about Del Norte crowdsourcing?
+### Q2, What about Del Norte crowdsourcing?
 Could your final project be better with crowdsourcing?

 - This could be a possibility, with my project being an arcade we could implement a commenting system or create a discord to help provide feedback on the games/website.
 This would allow us to improve our project if open to a large audience which can be easily created through outsourcing our social media.